-- Single-page apps – operate small amounts of data and enable interactions without reload.
+- Single-page apps – operate small amounts of data and enable interactions without interruption.

-- Multi-page applications – works similar to the traditional types of web application designs reacting to each new action from the user by loading new pages from a server.
+- Multi-page applications – works similarly to the traditional types of web software designs reacting to each new action from the user by loading new pages from a server.

-- Web app portals – contain links to different web-based apps or websites tools granting access from a homepage.
+- Web app portals – contain links to different web-based tools granting access from a homepage.

 - Animated web apps – web-based software with animated elements and effects aimed at representing content creatively with the help of Canvas technology.

-- Rich Internet apps – similar to functionalities of desktop apps but on a web basis, created to overcome typical browser restrictions with the help of user-side plugins.
+- Rich Internet apps – similar to functionalities of desktop programs but on a web basis, created to overcome typical browser restrictions with the help of user-side plugins.

 - Ecommerce web-based apps – examples of web apps that provide online shopping opportunities enabling secure transactions via integrations with payment systems.